346 Main Library | 1408 West Gregory Drive | Urbana IL 61801 | 217-333-3777 | askacurator@library.illinois.edu

 01/MSS00007 Richard Bentley records, 1806-1915Add to your cart.
 (78.5 Cubic Feet)

-The files of Richard Bentley and Son, a London publishing house, 1829-1898: Richard Bentley, 1794-1871; George Bentley, 1828-1895 and Richard Bentley II, 1854-1936.
-Includes literary and business correspondence; ledgers, minutes of company meetings and legal agreements; personal and business diaries; authors' manuscripts; clippings and advertisements relating to literary, legal and ...
+The Richard Bentley records document Richard Bentley (later Richard Bentley and Son), a London publishing house that operated from 1829-1898.
+The collection includes literary and business correspondence; ledgers, minutes of company meetings and legal agreements; personal and business diaries; authors' manuscripts; clippings and advertisements relating to literary, legal and business ...

 Collection of Theatre Programmes from the United Kingdoms and Canada.
 Assembled and donated to the Library by Alvan Bergman.